-1. Dropping the entire table
+1. Dropping an entire Postgres table

 One way to delete all data from a table is deleting the table itself.
 With the following command you will delete data but also the structure of the table itself:

 Before deleting the table you could always trigger a database/table backup.. just in case :) .

 2. Deleting data from a PostgreSQL table partially